zephyrproject-rtos/zephyr/doc/services/zbus/index.rst

     }
     K_THREAD_DEFINE(subscriber_task_id, 512, subscriber_task, NULL, NULL, NULL, 3, 0, 0);

+It is possible to add static observers to a channel using the :c:macro:`ZBUS_CHAN_ADD_OBS`.
+We call that a post-definition static observer.
+The command enables us to indicate an initialization priority that affects the observers' initialization order.
+The priority param only affects the post-definition static observers.
+There is no possibility to overwrite the execution sequence of the static observers.

 .. note::
     It is unnecessary to claim/lock a channel before accessing the message inside the listener since the event dispatcher calls listeners with the notifying channel already locked.
 Subscribers, however, must claim/lock that or use regular read operations to access the message after being notified.